The long President’s Day weekend adds a boost of extra fun to a chilly month, and is a great opportunity to ...

 At the Union Cemetery, you’ll find the graves of both Union and Confederate soldiers, as well as a segregated section where African Americans were buried.

 Stroll the downtown streets to enjoy scenic and historic Waterford buildings, and visit the Waterford Corner Store.
 The store offers unique crafts and foods created by local artisans, plus a nice selection of books about the area.

-If you want to see the past come to life, plan to attend the next Waterford Fair, which opens historic buildings for tours and fills the streets with artisans, musicians, and re-enactors.
+If you want to see the past come to life, attend the annual Waterford Fair, which opens historic buildings for tours and fills the streets with artisans, musicians, and re-enactors.